 Hands up if you don’t routinely experience bat-shit crazy stress on a daily basis.
 Let’s face it; stress is here to stay.
 It’s become modern mankind’s constant companion.
 (And not in the wholesome way that Tonto was for the Lone Ranger.)
 In fact, it’s so prevalent today that those of us offering stress management programmes in the business world don’t talk about “work-life balance” anymore.
 These days work is life and vice versa.
 Fact, Kimosabi.

-If this is our starting point, how’s it possible to truly enjoy our lives?
-Well, my take on the solution is simple.
+If this is our starting point, how is it possible to truly enjoy our lives?
+My take on the solution is simple.
 (Note, I said “simple”, not “easy”.)
-When I sell my stress “management” services to companies, I package it as a stress “resilience” programme.
+When I sell my stress “management” service to companies, I package it as a stress “resilience” programme.
 In other words, I help clients build the capacity to withstand a very pervasive and health-damaging emotional, physical and mental state.

 Change is hard

 Firstly, understand that change is bloody hard.
 Personally, I like to educate clients about how their bodies and brains work.
 This helps them reach a fuller understanding of why change is difficult.
 With this understanding it’s easier to stop applying morals to the matter (“I’ve got no will power”, “I lack self-discipline”, “I’m so lazy”).
 Morals just make us feel crappy about ourselves.
 To be clear, the brain will simply fight change until it’s practiced so often that it’s forced to change its own neurology.
 So stop playing the blame game and just get on with it.